What is pericardiectomy?

 If you have severe symptoms, you may need a pericardiectomy.
 Medicines may help your symptoms if you have chronic constrictive pericarditis.
-Surgery may be recommended medical therapies can't resolve the condition.
+Surgery may be advised when medical therapies can't resolve the condition.

 In some cases, inflammation can cause a pericardial effusion.
 This is a buildup of fluid in the pericardium.
 This can make it hard for the heart to beat normally.
 You may need a pericardiectomy to drain this fluid and prevent it from coming back.
 In most cases, a pericardiectomy is only done if problems with fluid buildup occur again.
-A less invasive method is often used to drain the fluid for the first time fluid builds What are the risks of pericardiectomy?
+A less invasive method is often used to drain the fluid the first time fluid builds What are the risks of pericardiectomy?